mtquadros/mtquadros.github.io/README.md

 ## About demonstrations
-The demonstrations will be available by video gif (if possivel) or nby I link to my youtube channel tehre are suppport fo audio, wich will be usefull por explaining the video.
+The demonstrations will be available by video gif (if possivel) or by I link (for embbeed) a youtube video where are suppport fo audio, and I will able to explain in the details.

 ## Notes: Some features until the moment,
 1. Any host in same local network can join the distributed group of hosts;